danielathome19/Python-Rust-AI-Train-Inference/README.md

-# Various Python train/Rust inference examples for different ML/DL libraries
+# Python train/Rust inference examples for different ML/DL libraries

 This repository demonstrates various machine learning and deep learning models using different libraries.
 Each example includes a Python script to define and train the model, and a Rust file to demonstrate inference.
 The models are saved in ONNX format to ensure they can be reloaded and used for inference in Rust.